You are here

 U-M Certificate of Confidentiality Policy

-- Print the application, IRB approval letter, IRB approved consent documents.
+- The "downloaded" version of the CoC application, the IRB approval letter, and the IRB approved consent document(s).

-- Use the appropriate Letter of Assurances template and print on your U-M departmental letterhead.
+- Use the required template; print on your U-M departmental letterhead and sign.

 James A. Ashton-Miller, Ph.D.